 This is two year programme.
 There is no direct entry to year two of the MFA.
 Entrance to the second year is dependent on completion of the first year and the awarding of appropriate credits.

-No upper age limit but preferably over 21.
+No upper age limit but applicants should be over 21.

 It is essential for all MFA students to hold a valid passport prior to enrolling in order to participate in integrated residencies in Europe and USA.

 At least one month before the start of rehearsals on the community projects in Term 4 Year 2, students will have DAB checks via the Government website.
 Anyone failing the check will not be cast in one of the productions visiting local schools.

 If you do not hold a Bachelors Degree, there may be grounds for considering an application if you:

 - have professional experience of performing on stage or screen OR

 - have had a career in professional production